ClickerMonkey/SemanticUI-Angular/README.md

-An Angular library with 146 directives for using Semantic UI Modules.
+An Angular library with over 100 directives for using Semantic UI Modules.

 ### Terminology